 What is the purpose behind being a Safe Haven district?

-Fears, anxiety, uncertainty have been widely reported in California schools because of the current federal administration vowing to increase deportations of undocumented immigrants.
+Fears, anxiety, and uncertainty have been widely reported in California schools because of the current federal administration vowing to increase deportations of undocumented immigrants.

 California has an estimated 300,000 students who are undocumented as well as about one million students who live with a parent or guardian who are undocumented.
-Superintendent Torlakson is encouraging districts to pass these resolutions to lessen fears and uncertainty surrounding immigration activities and directives issued by a new federal administration in Washington, D.C.
+Superintendent Torlakson encouraged districts to pass these resolutions to lessen fears and uncertainty surrounding immigration activities and directives issued by a new federal administration in Washington, D.C.

 Districts and county offices are encouraged to make powerful and reassuring statements to their students and families and to provide accurate information about relevant laws.

-It is important that parents and guardians feel safe on their school campuses so they will fully participate their school communities.
+It is important that parents and guardians feel safe on their school campuses so they will fully participate in their school communities.
 Engaged parents play a key role in helping students succeed on their way to 21st century careers and college.

 What are the laws protecting schools and students with regard to student records and immigration status?